-As of the date of this recovery report, most projects are still in early stages and do not have quantitative data on the project success in terms of measuring equity impact, however as stated above, each proposal took into consideration how the proposed spending would impact marginalized communities.
+Most projects collect quantitative data on measuring equity impact, however as stated above, each proposal took into consideration how the proposed spending would impact marginalized communities.
 Additionally, project managers have been advised to collect specific metrics to evaluate against project goals, including demographic measures to assist in measuring equity impact as a project is delivered.